The family of SQL cloud databases providing flexible options for application migration, modernization, and development

 2Price-performance claims based on data from a study commissioned by Microsoft and conducted by GigaOm in August 2019.
 The study compared price performance between a single 80 vCore Gen 5 Azure SQL Database on the business-critical service tier and the db.r4.16x large offering for Amazon Web Services Relational Database Service (AWS RDS) on SQL Server.
 Benchmark data is taken from a GigaOm Analytic Field Test derived from a recognized industry standard, TPC Benchmark™ E (TPC-E), and is based on a mixture of read-only and update intensive transactions that simulate activities found in complex OLTP application environments.
 Price-performance is calculated by GigaOm as the cost of running the cloud platform continuously for three years divided by transactions per second throughput.
 Prices are based on publicly available US pricing in East US for Azure SQL Database and US East (Ohio) for AWS RDS as of August 2019.
 Price-performance results are based upon the configurations detailed in the GigaOm Analytic Field Test.
 Actual results and prices may vary based on configuration and region.

-3Price-performance claims based on data from a study commissioned by Microsoft and conducted by GigaOm in February 2020.
-The study compared price performance between SQL Server 2019 Enterprise Edition on Windows Server 2019 Datacenter edition in Azure E32as_v4 instance type with P30 Premium SSD Disks and the SQL Server 2019 Enterprise Edition on Windows Server 2019 Datacenter edition in AWS EC2 r5a.8xlarge instance type with General Purpose (gp2) volumes.
+3Price-performance claims based on data from a study commissioned by Microsoft and conducted by GigaOm in July 2021.
+The study compared price performance between SQL Server 2019 Enterprise Edition on Red Hat Enterprise Linux Server 8.2 edition in Azure E64ds_v4 instance type with P30 Premium SSD Disks and the SQL Server 2019 Enterprise Edition on Red Hat Enterprise Linux Server 8.2 edition in AWS EC2 r5d.16xlarge instance type with General Purpose (gp3) volumes.
 Benchmark data is taken from a GigaOm Analytic Field Test derived from a recognized industry standard, TPC Benchmark™ E (TPC-E).
 The Field Test does not implement the full TPC-E benchmark and as such is not comparable to any published TPC-E benchmarks.
-Prices are based on publicly available US pricing in West US for SQL Server on Azure Virtual Machines and Northern California for AWS EC2 as of January 2020.
-The pricing incorporates three-year reservations for Azure and AWS compute pricing, and Azure Hybrid Benefit for SQL Server and Azure Hybrid Benefit for Windows Server and License Mobility for SQL Server in AWS, excluding Software Assurance costs.
+Prices are based on publicly available US pricing in West US for SQL Server on Azure Virtual Machines and US West 2 for AWS EC2 as of July 2021.
+The pricing incorporates three-year reservations for Azure and AWS compute pricing, and Azure Hybrid Benefit for SQL Server and License Mobility for SQL Server in AWS, excluding Software Assurance and support costs.
 Actual results and prices may vary based on configuration and region.

 Protect your investment with built-in, intelligent security